Dear New International Exchange Student (J-1 Students) for Fall 2014,

 Also, please keep in mind that seats in junior and senior level classes cannot be guaranteed.
 We do hope you are flexible with your coursework and are prepared to take some other courses if some don't work out.
 Unfortunately, we do not have control over departmental restrictions or course requirements that may be applicable to certain areas from your home campus' transcript.

 If you have applied for on-campus housing, you must use your student ID number from now on to access your housing information.
-If you have already arranged to stay in on-campus housing, Fall 2014 check-in is on Saturday, August 23, 2014.
-You may request an early check-in by completing the attached Early Check In form and returning it via email to firstname.lastname@example.org or email@example.com.
+If you have already arranged to stay in on-campus housing, Fall 2014 check-in is on Friday, January 16, 2015.
+During the Fall semester only, you may request an early check-in by completing the attached Early Check In form and returning it via email to email@example.com or firstname.lastname@example.org.
 For all housing inquiries, please contact the housing office at (818) 677-2160.
 Information on student housing is also available on the Student Housing and Conference Services website.

 Los Angeles International Airport (LAX) is the nearest airport to CSUN.
 Students are responsible for making their own arrangements for transport.